 What should be the role of the already existing Adriatic-Ionian youth initiatives (such as POPRI, AI-NURECC – Adriatic Ionian Youth Organisations Forum, CDI Connecting Youth platform, etc..) upon the set up of the EUSAIR Youth Council?

-What should be the relation of the EUSAIR Youth Council to the national youth organisations or associations in the EUSAIR countries?
+What should be the relation of the EUSAIR Youth Council to the national youth organisations or associations in the EUSAIR participating countries?

 How should EUSAIR Youth Council be set up?